tapader13/dream-eleven/README.md

 ## Brief Description

-BPL-DREAM 11A React-based web application where cricket freaks can create and manage their DreamCricket Teams.
+BPL-DREAM 11 A React-based web application where cricket freaks can create and manage their DreamCricket Teams.
 Users have the ability to select a player, manage their coins, remove any selected player and compose an actual effort- free journey while following provided Figma design guidelines.

 ## Technologies Used

 - React. js: A library for building interactive web interfaces with js.

-Tailwind CSS: TailwindCSS is a utility-first css framework for rapid development of custom designs.
+- Tailwind CSS: TailwindCSS is a utility-first css framework for rapid development of custom designs.

-React-Toastify: To display user-friendly notifications.
+- React-Toastify: To display user-friendly notifications.

-Vite: It is a next-generation frontend tooling that help developer to take less time for set up project.
+- Vite: It is a next-generation frontend tooling that help developer to take less time for set up project.

-JSON: For maintaining the players data.
+- JSON: For maintaining the players data.

 ## Key Features